“The most promising syrah I've tasted to date from Washington, in the style of an Hermitage.”

 International Wine Cellar

-Christophe’s excitement over the field of rocks he discovered on that cold April morning in 1996 was for good reason.
-He had seen similar terroir in the Marlborough region of New Zealand, and in the “galets roules” [rolled stone] vineyards in southern France.
+Christophe’s excitement over the field of stones he discovered on that cold April morning in 1996 was for good reason.
+He had seen similar terroir in the Marlborough region of New Zealand, and in the “galets roulés” [rolled stone] vineyards in southern France.
 The area has even been dubbed “Oregon’s Châteuneuf-du-Pape,” home to some of the finest grapes grown in the northwestern United States.
-Christophe believes great wines must deliver a mineral quality—something his rocky ground offers in abundance.
+Christophe believes great wines must deliver a mineral quality—something his stony ground offers in abundance.

 Experts on the terroir of Cayuse vineyards describe vine roots snaking through an accumulation of cobblestones of varying sizes, a layer hundreds of feet thick in places.
 This soil, called “Freewater very cobbly loam,” sits atop 10,000 feet or more of pure basalt—a 15-million-year-old bedrock stratum that’s a part of one of the largest areas of basalt lava on the surface of the earth, outside the ocean basins.

 “Wherever you go, there is something great terroir has in common—poor soils,” Christophe explains.
-Because the rocky soil offers excellent drainage and limited nutrients, the vines have to struggle to survive, thus reducing production and concentrating the fruit’s flavor.
+Because the stony soil offers excellent drainage and limited nutrients, the vines have to struggle to produce their precious fruit.
 High density planting forces their root systems to compete and dig deeper for moisture and sustenance, and the heat transmitted by the stones helps the grapes to ripen.

 It all makes sense when Christophe explains it, and as he says, “The proof is in the wine.”